Affiliate links on Android Authority may earn us a commission. Learn more.

 CAT phones are great, but you may want a rugged flip phone instead.
 Kyocera has an excellent option for you.
 The DuraXV Extreme Plus has an IP68 rating and meets MIL-STD-810H standards, so it can take a beating.

 It’s also a slightly more capable device with a 1,770mAh battery, 4G LTE, 16GB of storage, and a 5MP camera.
-All that goodness will cost you, though, as this is one of the more expensive phones in this list of the best dumb phones.
+All that goodness will cost you, though, as this is one of the more expensive phones in this list of the best dumb phones, at $250.
+It’s also a Verizon exclusive.

-Here’s another flip phone, made explicitly for T-Mobile users.
-The Alcatel Go Flip 4 is a budget option with basic features.
+Here’s another flip phone, made for T-Mobile and US Cellular users.
+The TCL Flip Go is a budget option with basic features.
 It comes with large numbers and a very minimal UI.
 Who needs fancy features when you can hang up a call with style by simply slapping the phone shut?

-You also get a whopping 18.39 days of battery life on standby and 12.7 hours of talk time.
+You also get a whopping 14 hours of talk time on a full charge.
 Then there’s a 2MP camera if you still want to take some photos with your essential flip phone.
-Additionally, it supports 4G LTE.
+Additionally, it supports 4G LTE and costs $96.

 Punkt MP02